 Response: The Corporation manages its existing debt portfolio to minimize risk and lower costs while adhering to all notice and any other requirements of each bond series' underlying documents, which may include policies of municipal bond insurance.
-In the case of variable rate debt, this can also include adherence to liquidity facility, remarketing and/or broker-dealer agreements.

 Q. 3.
 Has the Corporation worked with Bond Counsel to insure that it took steps necessary to maintain the exclusion from income taxes of interest on Corporation debt?